William-Laverty/LuaKit-for-Swift/README.md

    - Click on your Xcode project in the Navigator.
    - Select your target, navigate to the `Swift Packages` tab.
    - Click the `+` button and choose `Add Package Dependency`.
-   - Enter the URL of the Lua Integration GitHub repository or the local path to the package directory.
+   - Enter the URL of the LuaKit GitHub repository or the local path to the package directory.
    - Click `Next`, specify the version or branch, then click `Finish`.

-4. **Import Lua Integration**:
+4. **Import LuaKit**:
    - In your Swift files where you want to use Lua functionalities, import the necessary modules:
      ```swift
       import LuaKit